Q: What type of events do you work?

 Q: Can we choose our DJ?

 Usually I like to sit down with every prospective client myself to determine which DJ will be the best fit for your event.
 We hand-picked everyone on our team very carefully, and not only are they all incredibly passionate (ah-hem, obsessive) about music, but while they clearly share a similar creative mindset, they each have their own individual artistic style.
-Even after a brief hour long initial meeting (max), I will usually have a very good idea of who you’ll most enjoy working with.
-Also, as mentioned above, we host DJ showcases two or three times a year for our clients to get a feel for each of our DJs.
-While you can certainly let us know who you’d prefer to have spin for you, it is completely dependent on their availability, and we write the actual DJ into the contract two to three months prior to the event.
+Even after a brief initial meeting, I will usually have a very good idea of who you’ll most enjoy working with.
+Also, as mentioned above, we host a DJ showcase every spring.
+While you can certainly let us know who you’d prefer to have spin for you, it is completely dependent on their availability.

 Q: What happens if our DJ has an emergency and can’t make it?